Robert T. "Bob" Bockman

 - Law Practice Workshop

 Bob Bockman was appointed to the Public Service Commission by Governor Henry McMaster, and assumed his Commissionership November 8, 2017.
-Before becoming a Commissioner, he was an adjunct professor at the USC School of Law from 1993-2011 before becoming a full-time member of the USC law faculty in August 2011 after 35 years in the practice of law and 18 years as an adjunct professor.
+Before becoming a Commissioner, he was an adjunct professor at the USC School of Law from 1993-2011 before becoming a full-time professor from 2011 until his appointment to the PSC.
 Prior to joining the faculty, he practiced with the McNair Law Firm, P.A., in Columbia, SC, for 30 years, specializing in appellate advocacy, administrative law and litigation, local governmental and municipal law, representation of regulated industries, and energy law.
 Bob served as General Counsel to the South Carolina Public Service Commission and as Associate General Counsel in the Legal Department of Carolina Power & Light Company (now Duke Energy Progress) in Raleigh, North Carolina, prior to becoming a member of the McNair Law Firm.

 Bob is admitted to practice law in the courts of Georgia, North Carolina, and South Carolina, and before numerous Federal Courts, including the United States Supreme Court.
 He is a member of several state and national legal organizations and associations.

 Since 1993, Bob has taught Appellate Advocacy at the Law School.
 In addition to that course, he now teaches a section of Advanced Legal Writing, and he co-teaches a course for third-year students identifying practical skills for lawyers.
 For many years, he served as the Faculty Advisor to the Law School’s Moot Court Bar and he coaches the Bar’s competition teams.
 He also serves as the faculty advisor to the Student Division of the Federal Bar Association.
 In 2009, South Carolina Governor Mark Sanford awarded Bob the Order of the Palmetto, South Carolina's highest civilian honor for his contributions in teaching law students.